 The award-winning Cromer Pier show is back!
 It’s the only ‘End of the Pier’ show of its kind in the world and one of a few true live variety shows in Britain.
+We were invited to see the show and share our experience.
 Read our Cromer Pier Show Review (sometimes called the Seaside Special) to find out what it’s like to see a performance.

 Note: This post contains affiliate links.
 As an Amazon Associate, we earn from qualifying purchases.
 Please see disclosure for more information.